gu-lseg/intro-to-programming/source/functions.rst

 Functions
 *********

 You can think of functions as actions, verbs, or commands and you can think of parameters as adverbs: 'run, quickly'

+Functions are special objects that contain code.

+When you call them, using special syntax `()`, you execute the code they contain.

 ::